South Carolina Tenant-Landlord Law

 - Returning the security deposit: A landlord must return the deposit within 30 days of the tenant moving out. (§ 27-40-410(a))

 - A forwarding address must be provided by the tenant.

 - If the landlord believes the deposit shouldn’t be returned in full, an itemized list of damages and charges must be provided. (§ 27-40-410(a))

 - If a landlord fails to do so, the tenant may recover the property and three times the amount wrongfully withheld along with reasonable legal fees. (§ 27-40-410(b)

 Rent and Late Fees

-- In South Carolina, rent is due at the beginning of the month, unless otherwise stated and agreed upon in the lease. (§ 27-40-310(c))
+- Rent is due: At the beginning of the month, unless otherwise stated and agreed upon in the lease. (§ 27-40-310(c))

-- There are no statutes regarding grace periods or late fees. (§ 27-40-210 (11))
+- Late fees or grace periods: There are no statutes regarding grace periods or late fees. (§ 27-40-210 (11))

-- A tenant can withhold rent for a landlord’s failure to provide essential services, such as water and heat. (§ 27-40-630(a)(1)) and (§ 27-40-640)
+- Withholding rent: A tenant can withhold rent for a landlord’s failure to provide essential services, such as water and heat. (§ 27-40-630(a)(1)) and (§ 27-40-640)

 Notices and Entry